Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Experiments

-We additionally report temperature-scaled variants $\ECE\TS$ and $\Brier\TS$, where scores are calibrated by a scalar temperature $T{>}0$ fitted on a held-out validation set by minimizing the negative log-likelihood (softmax/sigmoid with logits divided by $T$), and then applied to the test set.
+\paragraph*{Reporting of $(n,m)$, prior sweep, and gaps} To tie experiments to the misspecification/conditioning theory (Sec.~\ref{subsec:misspec-prior}–\ref{subsec:misspec-m}), each main table/figure reports: (i) the operating gap $\Dop:=|\alpha-\hat\pi|$ (aggregated across $S$ seeds); (ii) when a prior sweep is performed, curves versus the {signed offset} $\dprior=\piTilde-\hat\pi$, with the robustness window $W_{\dprior}(\varepsilon,w^\star)$ shaded and the critical point(s) $\delta_{\text{crit}}^{\text{CI}}$ (and $\delta_{\text{crit}}^{\text{perf}}$ when used) marked; (iii) the exact tuple configuration(s) $(n,m)$ used (for heterogeneous tuples we also report the effective rate $\alphabar$ and stratum sizes).
+When conditioning is analyzed, we additionally display the {identifiability gap} $\Dalpha:=|\pi-\alpha|$ explored in that ablation. \paragraph*{Metrics and statistical tests} We report average precision (AP), area under the ROC curve (AUROC), and $F_1$-score as main performance metrics.
+For calibration, we use the bin-based expected calibration error (ECE) and the Brier score (binary and multiclass); unless otherwise stated, we adopt $M{=}15$ equal-width bins and standard definitions (full formulas are given in Appendix~B).

-For significance, we use a paired Wilcoxon signed-rank test comparing each method to \textsc{Ours} across identical seeds/splits and adjust the resulting $p$-values by Holm's step-down procedure; we denote the adjusted value by $\pHolm$ and write $\pHolm(\AP)$, $\pHolm(\AUROC)$, etc. Effect size is summarized by Cliff's delta on the paired differences:
+We additionally report temperature-scaled variants $\ECE^{\mathrm{TS}}$ and $\Brier^{\mathrm{TS}}$, where a scalar temperature $T{>}0$ is fitted on a held-out validation set by minimizing the negative log-likelihood and then applied to the test set.

-where $\{x_i\}$ and $\{y_j\}$ are the metric values of \textsc{Ours} and the comparator under the same runs (for paired designs, use $(x_i{-}y_i)$’s induced ordering).
-We follow the common interpretation thresholds: $|\Cliff|{<}0.147$ negligible, $<0.33$ small, $<0.474$ medium, otherwise large.
-Unless noted, all curves/tables show mean $\pm$ 95\% bootstrap CI over seeds.
+For significance testing, we use a paired Wilcoxon signed-rank test comparing each method to \textsc{Ours}, and adjust $p$-values using Holm's step-down procedure; we denote the adjusted values by $\pHolm(\AP)$, $\pHolm(\AUROC)$, etc. Effect sizes are summarized by Cliff's delta on the paired per-seed differences (with the usual negligible/small/medium/large interpretation; see Appendix~B).
+Unless noted, all curves and tables show mean $\pm$ 95\% bootstrap confidence intervals over seeds.